vpetersson/podcast-rss-generator/README.md

 ```
 docker build -t podcast-rss-generator:latest .
 ```
-To spin up a container from the built image that uses the example config file and writes out to `myfeed.xml`:
+To spin up a container from the built image that uses a custom config file and writes out to `myfeed.xml`.

 ```
-docker run -it --rm -v .:/var podcast-rss-generator:latest --input-file /var/podcast_config.example.yaml --output-file /var/myfeed.xml
+docker run -it --rm -v .:/var podcast-rss-generator:latest --input-file /var/my_podcast_config.yaml --output-file /var/myfeed.xml
 ```

+N.B.
+The switches `-it` allows you to interact with the container's shell or command line, `-v` share files between host and container and `--rm` automatically removes the container when it exits.
 ### Inputs

 - `input_file`: Path to the input YAML file.
 Default: `podcast_config.yaml`.